Highland Boundary Fault

 The Highland Boundary Fault is a major fault zone that traverses Scotland from Arran and Helensburgh on the west coast to Stonehaven in the east.
-It separates two different geological terranes which give rise to two distinct physiographic terrains: the Highlands and the Lowlands, and in most places it is recognisable as a change in topography.
-Where rivers cross the fault, they often pass through gorges, and the associated waterfalls can be a barrier to salmon migration.
+It separates two different geological terranes that give rise to two distinct physiographic terrains: the Highlands and the Lowlands.
+In most places, it is recognisable as a change in topography.
+Where rivers cross the fault, they often pass through gorges; the associated waterfalls can be a barrier to salmon migration.

 The fault is believed to have formed in conjunction with the Strathmore syncline to the south-east during the Acadian orogeny in a transpressive regime that caused the uplift of the Grampian block and a small sinistral movement on the Highland Boundary Fault.